sameerapk/flixnet-movie-app/README.md

-The application has a modern and user-friendly interface built using React and the MUI framework.The architecture consists of multiple components that work together to deliver the required functionality.
-The main components are:
+The application features a contemporary and user-friendly interface that has been developed using React and the MUI framework.
+The architecture comprises several components that function in tandem to deliver the requisite functionality.
+The key components are as follows:

-    App: The main component that renders the entire application.
+    App: This serves as the primary component responsible for rendering the entire application.
-    Search: The component that renders the search bar and handles the search functionality.
+    Search: This component handles the search bar rendering and search functionality.
-    CardsList: The component that renders the movie cards and passes the selected movie to the CardDetails component.
+    CardsList: This component is responsible for rendering the movie cards and forwarding the selected movie to the CardDetails component.
-    CardDetails: The component that renders the movie details on click and passes on information to CardInfo component to display the movie details.
+    CardDetails: This component is responsible for rendering the movie details upon clicking and forwarding the information to the CardInfo component for display.
-    CardInfo: The component that renders the individual movie details info with buttons to play and add to watchlist.
+    CardInfo: This component renders the individual movie details along with buttons to play and add to the watchlist.
-    Themeing: Code to hold the theme of the application
+    Theming: This section of the code contains the theme of the application.

+Please follow this link for a brief demo of the application: https://user-images.githubusercontent.com/13768494/222879747-31064995-efa5-4db9-bad7-9f04ebcd7e5a.mp4

+The aforementioned is the production build of the application, which can be accessed at http://192.168.0.105:58061/.